siliconvalley4u/MLImageRecognition/README.md

 	}

-# Classifying Images Core ML
+# Classifying Images Using Core ML

-The sample app uses the two different image-classification models to attempt to identify the contents of an image, either from the Photos store or taken with the camera.
+This sample app uses the two different image-classification models to attempt to identify the contents of an image, either from the Photos store or taken with the camera.
 The VGG16 model generally produces better results, but at a cost of 2 orders of magnitude in the size of the model!